 About This Course

-This course also provides the opportunity for you to carry out a practical research project, as well as the potential to collaborate with Bangor University's Language Technologies Unit and use tools and resources from the their Welsh National Language Technologies Portal.
+This course also provides the opportunity for you to carry out a practical research project, as well as the potential to capitalize on the high-performance computing resources of Supercomputing Wales, to co-operate with cutting-edge research in natural language processing working with PhD level researchers in the AI, Machine Learning and Advanced Computing (AIMLAC) Centre for Doctoral Training Centre and to collaborate with Bangor University's Language Technologies Unit and use tools and resources from the their [Welsh National Language Technologies Portal].

 What will you study on this course?

 Students will be trained in various areas of language technologies such as natural language processing (NLP), speech science and automated translation.
 The course will enable you to develop the necessary skills to be able to conduct independent experimental research and develop potential solutions to problems in automated language use and machine-based language processing.

 Topics will be introduced and explored with a firm basis in relevant theory and students will be given the opportunity to deal with subjects in a critical and rigorously scientific manner.
 This course includes a strong practical component intended to produce skilled researchers and practitioners.
 Compulsory/core modules: